PydPiper/pylightxl/README.md

  - Does not support worksheet cell data more than 536,870,912 cells (32-bit list limitation)

 #### **In-work version 1.4**
-- new-feature: write new excel file from pylightxl.Database
+- new-feature: write new excel file from pylightxl.Database (done and tested)
-- new-feature: write to existing excel file from pylightxl.Database
+- new-feature: write to existing excel file from pylightxl.Database (working on it)

 #### **Why pylightxl over pandas/openpyxl**
 - **(compatability +1, small lib +1)** pylightxl has no external dependencies (only uses python builtin standard libs)
-- **(compatability +1)** pylightxl was written to be compatible for python 2.7-3+, it does not impose rules on users to switch versions
+- **(compatability +1)** pylightxl was written to be compatible for python 2.7-3+ under one single pylightxl version.
+It does not impose rules on users to switch versions
 - **(small lib +1)** pylightxl was written to simply read/write, thereby making the library small without any bells or whiles which makes it easy to compile with pyinstaller and other packagers
 - **(user friendly +1)** pylightxl was written to be as pythonic and easy to use as possible.
 Core developers actively survey stackoverflow questions on working with excel files to tailor the API for most common problems.
 - **(see [xlrd](https://xlrd.readthedocs.io/en/latest/) before pylightxl)** Note that xlrd library is very similar in values to pylightxl, but with much more functionality!
 Please take a look at [xlrd](https://xlrd.readthedocs.io/en/latest/) to see if it is a good fit for your project.
   So why pick pylightxl over xlrd that has much more to offer?
 Currently, xlrd does not have any active developers.
 Pylightxl is a new library aimed to help solve current excel data issues (as surveyed by stackoverflow), please submit your suggestions to help improve this library together

 ---